 Rhino Characteristics: Large size • Loyal • Engaging • Determined • Courageous • Aggressive

-A crash of rhinos
+Collective Term: A crash of rhinos

 Brawny and self-assured, these cantankerous beasts allow nothing to stand in their way.
-Unaccountably mistrustful of strangers, rhino personalities perceive themselves to be gentle and reasonable, but even they acknowledge that their periodic bouts of rage need to be brought under control.
+Unaccountably mistrustful of strangers, rhino personalities perceive themselves to be quite reasonable, but even they must acknowledge that their periodic bouts of rage need to be brought under control.
 O.J.
 Simpson and Mike Tyson are typical rhinos.
 Admired by friends for their physical strength and loyalty, their inability to confront their demons inhibits their personal growth and alienates their public.
-So while rhinos are capable of immense passion, the combination of their insecurity and ardor has the potential to become a steamy romance, a masterful creative expression or a terrible explosion of temper.
+So while rhinos are capable of immense passion, the combination of their insecurity and ardor has the potential to become a steamy romance, a masterful creative expression, or a terrible explosion of temper.

 The Rhino Personality's Defining Characteristics

 With such a cantankerous personality the rhino's unpopularity is hardly surprising, and its bullying reputation is carefully cultivated to ensure the solitude it craves.
 Rhinos prefer staying close to home and never go looking for trouble, but can prove to be a dangerous creature with an uncontrollable temper.
 With their formidable bulk and tightly wound natures, even the most aggressive carnivore personalities give them a wide berth.
 When not engaged in physical activities, they prefer spending quiet time with their families or taking long walks with close friends.